abbyevewilliams/map-pipeline/README.md

 `conda create --prefix ./snakemake-env --file environment.yaml`

-You should also edit the file paths in `config/config.yaml` and add any appropriate profiles in `profiles/` before running snakemake.
+You should edit the file paths in `config/config.yaml` and add any appropriate profiles in `profiles/` before running snakemake.

+To run snakemake on a slurm-based cluster, run the pipeline with:

+`sbatch run.sh`

 ---